 Perhaps because a re-evaluation would be felt by us all.
 Since the stocks of oil companies make up something like 20% of the total value of stock exchanges around the world, and states have investments in those companies, as well as businesses and individuals, the impact of a 60-80% devaluation of those assets would be dramatic.
 For instance, pension funds would be hit.

-In the end the question might come down to this: if a shift away from fossil fuels and towards going green is likely to result in lower standards of living in developed countries, when will the shift really get underway?
+In the end the question might come down to this: if a shift away from fossil fuels and towards going green is likely to result in lower standards of living in developed countries, when will the change really get underway?